adam-osusky/predicting-word-importance/README.md

 ```sh
 python -m predwordimp.eval.reproduce.evaluate
 ```
-This command will download six BERT base models, which are the results of the thesis, and evaluate them on the [Word Importance Dataset](https://huggingface.co/datasets/adasgaleus/word-importance).
+This command will download six BERT base models, which are the results of the thesis, and evaluate them on the [Word Importance Dataset](https://huggingface.co/datasets/adasgaleus/word-importance), and the output of all the evaluations is saved in `results.json`.
 Below are the results from the thesis:

 | Model      | Pearson | 1-inter | 2-inter | 3-inter | 4-inter | 5-inter | Overlap |
 |------------|---------|---------|---------|---------|---------|---------|---------|